ramzes1401ss3/cesbo-www/en/docs/astra-5-64/adapter/lnb.md

 ---
 layout: frame
-lang: ru
+lang: en
-title: Настройка LNB
+title:  LNB
 ---

-#### LNB - параметры LNB (частота гетеродина)
+#### LNB - LNB parameters (heterodyne frequency)

-Значения по умолчанию: **LOF1 - 9750 МГц, LOF2 - 10600 МГц, SLOF - 11700 МГц**
+Default: **LOF1 - 9750 МГц, LOF2 - 10600 МГц, SLOF - 11700 МГц**
-Для конвертеров с круговой поляризацией (например для 36°Е, 56°Е), необходимо установить во всех полях значения **10750 МГц**
+For circular polarized converters (e.g. 36°E, 56°E), it is necessary to set the value **10750 МГц** in all fields
-**LOF1** - Low sub-band (нижний поддиапазон, MHz)
+**LOF1** - Low sub-band (lower sub-band, MHz)
-**LOF2** - High sub-band (верхний поддиапазон, MHz)
+**LOF2** - High sub-band (upper sub-band, MHz)
-**SLOF** - Sub-band range (граница перехода, MHz)
+**SLOF** - v

 **LNB Sharing.
-Disable LNB voltage supply and tone signal** - отключить управление LNB. Позволяет подключить несколько DVB-адаптеров к одному конвертеру через пассивный делитель. На делителе один адаптер должен быть активным, остальные DVB адаптеры должны быть пассивны. Все адаптеры на одном делителе должны работать в одной поляризации и в одном поддиапазоне (частота больше или меньше значения slof)
+Disable LNB voltage supply and tone signal** - disable LNB control.
+Allows you to connect several DVB-adapters to one converter through a passive divider.
+On the divider, one adapter must be active, the other DVB adapters must be passive.
+All adapters on one divider must work in one polarization and in one subband (frequency is greater or less than the value of slof)

-**Force Tone** - передать тональный сигнал 22 KHz
+**Force Tone** - send 22 KHz tone signal

 ---
-#### FAQ по LNB:
+#### LNB FAQ:

-**Напряжения 13/18 Вольт** являются не только питающими напряжениями но и сигналами переключения поляризации.
-13 В это сигнал включения горизонтальной H (левой L) в диапазоне 11-14 Вольт, а 18 В сигнал включения вертикальной V (правой R) в диапазоне 16- 20 Вольт
+**Voltage 13/18 Volts** are not only the supply voltage but also the switching signals of polarization.
+13 V is the horizontal h (left L) switching signal in the range of 11-14 Volts, and 18 V is the vertical V (right R) switching signal in the range of 16-20 Volts

-**Сигнал 22 кГц** это сигнал переключения поддиапазонов. При включенных 22кГц принимается верхний диапазон (High Band) а при отсутствии этого сигнала соответственно нижний (Low Band). В случае универсального конвертера эта опция не активна, выбор происходит автоматически в зависимости от выбранной частоты.
+The **22 kHz** signal is a sub-band switching signal.
+When 22 kHz is on, the upper band (High Band) is taken and in the absence of this signal, the lower band (Low Band) is taken respectively.
+In case of universal Converter this option is not active, the selection is made automatically depending on the selected frequency.